RedBirdOBX/City-Info-API-Demo/README.md

 [http://city-info-api-demo.azurewebsites.net/api/v1.0/cities/{cityId}?includepointsofinterest=false](http://city-info-api-demo.azurewebsites.net/api/v1.0/cities/{cityId}?includepointsofinterest=false "http://city-info-api-demo.azurewebsites.net/api/v1.0/cities/{cityId}?includepointsofinterest=false")
 `GET`
 Here, you can request a specific city and also provide an optional query string parameter to explicitly request the Points Of Interest along with the City data.
 If false, the points of interest collection will be intentionally empty (to lighten payload).
 Otherwise, they will be included by default.

+The id along with all other ids are guids.

 #### Get Points of Interest for City
 [http://city-info-api-demo.azurewebsites.net/api/v1.0/cities/{cityId}/pointsofinterest](http://city-info-api-demo.azurewebsites.net/api/v1.0/cities/{cityId}/pointsofinterest "http://city-info-api-demo.azurewebsites.net/api/v1.0/cities/{cityId}/pointsofinterest")